ServerMonkey/vmh/README.md

   template XML found in the IMMUTABLE folder.
 Automatically detects and links disk chains to libvirts POOL folder.
 Also adds as a new disk to the chain.
   Requires two files: The disk image with the name 'DOMAIN' and a libvirt compatible XML named 'DOMAIN.xml'.
+Will automatical import and start networks from XMLs found in `<PATH_IMMUTABLE>/networks/<NETWORK>.xml` .
 * `import-chain-start <DOMAIN_DESTINATION> <DOMAIN>` : Same as 'import-chain'
   and 'start'.
+This is true for all 'import-...' actions.
 * `import-chain-start-wait <DOMAIN_DESTINATION> <DOMAIN>` : Same as '
   import-chain', 'start' and 'wait'.
 * `import-clone <DOMAIN_DESTINATION> <DOMAIN>` : Define a domain from a